 IMPORTANT NOTE: Because MAT 10 and MAT 189 are offered only in Summer, students will need to plan their path to completing the minor accordingly.

-MAT 10 – Introduction to Media Arts and Design (Session A)
+MAT 10 – Intro to Media Arts & Design (Session A)

 MAT 111AU – Audio Engineering, Sound Design, and Generative Music Systems (Session B)

-MAT 111FS – Fundamental Skills of Media Arts and Design (Session A)
+MAT 111FS - Media Arts & Design Fundamental Skills (Session A)

-MAT 111PF – Materialize: Prototyping and Fabrication (Session A)
+MAT 111PF – Materialize: Prototyping and Fabrication (Session B)

 This course covers the entire process from concept design to detailed plans, and students navigate it using traditional sketching and cutting-edge AI tools.
 Practical lessons in laser cutting and 3D printing empower students to create multi-material constructs, emphasizing iterative design processes to refine outcomes.
 The course is partly held in the Library Makerspace, and it includes hands-on sections promoting active learning.
 Students culminate their learning in a final project, where they explore innovative form factors, interactive prototypes, and fabrication practices.